 - In order to support our candidates’ career aspirations and our clients’ resourcing needs we require a database of candidate and client personal data containing historical information as well as current resourcing requirements.

 - To maintain, expand and develop our business we need to record the personal data of prospective candidates and client contacts.
-Due to the nature of our business we will never store your personal data for a period longer than 6 years without contacting you in this time to receive explicit consent.
+Due to the nature of our business we will never store your personal data for a period longer than 6 years without having meaningful contact with you in this time period.
+If you have not received any meaningful contact from us in 6 years or more your personal information will be deleted from our systems.
+“Meaningful contact” means, for example, any form of contact between us in relation to the Company assisting/providing recruitment services to you.

 When you access our services online, our web servers automatically create records of your visit.
 These records typically include IP-address, access times, the sites linked from, pages visited, the links and features used, the content viewed or requested, browser or application type, language and other such information.
 When you use our services or otherwise interact with us over telecommunications networks, certain additional information, such as your mobile telephone number, may be transmitted to RedLaw by the telecommunications operator as a standard part of that communication.